viktor-evdokimov/tidewave_phoenix/pages/editors/neovim.md

 And you are good to go!
 If your application uses SQL database, you can verify it works by asking CodeCompanion/Avante to run `SELECT 1` as database query.
+If it fails, check out [our Troubleshooting guide](troubleshooting.md).